Coca-Cola FEMSA, S.A.B. de C.V. (KOF) CEO John Santa Maria on Q1 2021 Results - Earnings Call Transcript

 Isabella Simonato

-My question is more related to the mix right now we saw that affected top-line dynamics, pretty much across the board and most importantly, South America.
-I'm wondering how you're seeing the evolution of it right, considering that in terms of the rollout of acclimation.
-Things are relatively slow, right?
-How can we think about the mix of channels and the mix of presentations right throughout the year?
-And in that sense, what's the pricing strategy right to offset the cost pressure, understand you are relatively well-hedged in the main commodities, I understand that, given the currency and the rally in commodities in general, you will face less pressure not only this year, but also in 2022.
-So how you're seeing pricing in actually real price increases to consumers to improve profitability.
+Hi, good morning everyone.
+Thank you for the call and the questions.
+And my question is more related to the mix, right, we saw that that affected top-line dynamics pretty much across the board, and most importantly, in South America.
+I'm wondering how you're seeing the evolution of it considering that in terms of the rollout of acclimation, things are relatively slow.
+How can we think about the mix of channels and the mix of presentations throughout the year?

+And in that sense, how -- what's the pricing strategy to offset the cost pressure?
+I understand you are relatively well-hedged in the main commodities where I understand that given the currency and the real in commodities, in general, you will face cost pressure not only this year but also in 2022.
+So how you're seeing pricing and actually real price increases to consumers to improve profitability?
 Thank you.

 John Santa Maria

-Hi, Isabella.
-It’s John.
-I think in terms of the package mix, it's very telling, what we've been seeing during the quarter is growth in our multi-serve one-way packages.
+Hi, Isabella, it's John.
+I think in terms of the package mix, it's story-telling.
+What we've been seeing during the quarter is growth in our multi-serve one way packages.
 And we've also seen significant growth in our multi-serve returnable packages.
-Single serves both non-returnable and returnable packages have been coming up month-after-month from double-digit declines to very low single digit declines in the multi-serve, pardon me in the single serve one-way packages in mid-single digit range in the single serve returnable packages, which is just a reflection of continuing opening of our client face.
+Single serves, both nonreturnable and returnable packages have been coming up month-after-month from double-digit declines to very low single-digit declines in the multi-serve and pardon me, in single-serve one way packages and mid single-digit range in the single-serve returnable packages, which is just a reflection of continuing opening of our client base.

+If we think about the mix going forward or looking back, we still have about four to five points of incremental single-serve mix that we should see coming through both Mexico and Brazil as we go forward, as these channels continue to open going forward.

-And in terms of pricing, we've always been thinking and we always have established pricing in line with inflation.
-So we have been taking those prices in Mexico; Mexico is just priced increased -- took a price increase during the beginning part of April, late part of March.
-And we continue to see volumes recover in Mexico as well.
-So we continue to see encouraging signs of channel recovery on the on-premise channel, single serve recovery on our package mix, which is our most profitable package.
-And also continued growth in our average price -- average pack size price.
-So the mix going forward should be very significant in terms of the improvement we seek.
-Constantino, I don't know if you'd like to add something?
+And in terms of pricing, we've always been thinking, and we always have established pricing in line with inflation.
+So we have been taking those prices in Mexico.
+Mexico is just price increased – took a price increase during the beginning part of April, late part of March, and we continue to see volumes recover in Mexico as well.
+So we continue to see encouraging signs of channel recovery on the on-premise channel, single-serve recovery on our package mix, which is our most profitable package, and also continued growth in our average price – average pack size price.
+So the mix going forward should be very significant in terms of the improvement we see.
+Constantino, I don't know if you'd like to add something.

 Constantino Spas

-No, I would add that on top of all that, we're continuing to rely much more on our end-to-end analytics platform that allows us to on top of headline pricing and the price back architecture that John just mentioned, also continue to optimize for discounts and promotions, in that case that's very relevant as the consumer behavior is changing every day, given the impacts of the pandemic.
-So we need to continue to rely on our analytics piece in order to be more efficient in the -- deployment of discounts in front-end and promotions and that evidently translates into pricing also.
+No. I would add that on top of all that, we are – we're continuing, I mean, to rely much more on our end-to-end analytics platform that allows us to, on top of headline pricing and the price back architecture that John just mentioned, also continue to optimize discounts and promotions.
+In that case, that's very relevant as the consumer behavior is changing every day given the impacts of the pandemic.
+So we need to continue to rely on our analytics pace in order to be more efficient in the deployment of discounts and promotions, and that evidently translates into pricing also.

 Isabella Simonato

 No, that's very clear.
-But just a quick follow-up but I mean, when we think about even the prices in line with inflation and the mix picking up.
-Is that enough to passthrough the cost pressure across the board?
-Especially when Coca-Cola was also increasing concentrate prices?
-Overall, do you think margins can this year and especially in South America be similar or even higher than what we saw last year?
+But just a quick follow-up, but I mean, when we think about even the prices in line with inflation and the mix picking up, is that enough to pass through the cost pressure across the board, especially when Coca-Cola is also increasing concentrate prices?
+Overall, do you think margins can, this year and especially in South America, be similar or even higher than what we saw last year?

 Constantino Spas

-If you look at aluminum, we're hedged at prices that are around 5% to 10%, below what we paid in 2020.
-And if you couple that, with what John expanded on pricing in Mexico, slightly above the inflation, considering all the discounts and promotional efficiencies that I mentioned, and in line with inflation in South America.
-I think we're confident that we're capable of protecting the profitability during the year.
-I don't know that adds some more color to your concern, but I think that we're pretty confident that we're capable of protecting the profitability.
+If you look at PET and aluminum, we're hedged at prices that are around 5% to 10% below what we paid in 2020.
+And if you couple that with what John expanded on pricing in Mexico, slightly above the inflation, considering all the discounts and promotional efficiencies that I mentioned, and in line with inflation in South America, I think we're confident that we're capable of protecting the profitability during the year.
+I don't know if that adds some more color to your concern, but I think that we're pretty confident that we're capable of protecting the profitability.

 Operator